-As economy rebounds, more folks try turning back hands of timeFebruary 20th, 2013 in Other /
+As economy rebounds, more folks try turning back hands of timeFebruary 20, 2013 in Medicine & Health / Other

 (HealthDay)—Evidence of the economic upturn can be found in more than housing starts and auto sales: A new report shows that the number of cosmetic procedures grew 5 percent in 2012.

 Botox injections and other types of minimally invasive treatments led the way as more people opted for these types of facial rejuvenation procedures, while the number who chose to "go under the knife" remained relatively stable, the findings revealed.

 In total, there were 14.6 million minimally invasive and surgical plastic surgery procedures in 2012.
 There were also 5.6 million reconstructive plastic surgery procedures last year, an increase of 1 percent from 2011, according to annual statistics from the American Society of Plastic Surgeons (ASPS).

 Minimally invasive procedures increased 6 percent, with more than 13 million procedures in 2012.
 The top five were:

 - Botox injections, also called Botulinum toxin type A (6.1 million procedures, up 8 percent)

 - Soft tissue fillers (2 million procedures, up 5 percent)

 - Chemical peel (1.1 million procedures, up 2 percent)

 - Laser hair removal (1.1 million procedures, up 4 percent)